 This annotation indicates that this particular bean is to be initialized once per application.
 By making it application-scoped, the container ensures that the same instance of the bean is used whenever it is injected into the application.

 The inventory resource is a RESTful service that is served at the

-@RequestScoped annotation on the class to indicate that this bean is to be initialized once for every request.
-In other words, the bean is instantiated when the request is received and destroyed when a response is sent back to the client.
-While this bean can also be application-scoped, request scope is short-lived and is therefore ideal for HTTP requests.
+@RequestScoped annotation, the bean is instantiated when the request is received and destroyed when a response is sent back to the client.
+A request scope is short-lived.

 Injecting a dependency

 @Inject annotation indicates a dependency injection.
 You are injecting your

 InventoryResource class.
 This injects the beans in their specified context and makes all of their functionalities available without the need of instantiating them yourself.
 The injected bean

 InventoryManager can then be invoked directly through the